-The GRE Exam is not required, but students who have taken the test are encouraged to submit their scores as part of their application
+GRE scores are not required, but students who have taken the test are encouraged to submit their scores as part of their application.

-English Language Proficiency (non-native speakers)
+English Language Proficiency (non-native speakers):

-Please Note: English Department admission requirements are HIGHER than Graduate College admission requirements
+Please Note: The English Department admissions requirements are HIGHER than Graduate College admission requirements.